Main applications are accepted online between 01 August and 10 August 2022.

 Prospective applicants whose qualifications fall short of those required due to a significant disability, including individuals within the Autism Spectrum and with specific learning difficulties, may make a request to the Admissions Board who, on the advice of the Access Disability Support Committee (ADSC), will consider each application on its own merit.

-6. All prospective students, who are under 18 years of age, must have at least one parent/guardian residing in Malta.
+- All prospective students who are under 18 years of age must have at least one parent/guardian residing in Malta.

-9. Students intent on pursuing their studies at the University of Malta must be aware of the general entry requirements before they enrol at JC.
+- Students who wish to pursue their studies at the University of Malta must be aware of the general entry requirements before they enrol at JC.
 Special course requirements are also provided.
+It is the students' responsibility to ensure that the choice of subjects for entry to undergraduate courses conforms with such requirements.

-10. It is strongly advisable that adult learners, who intend applying at UM to further their education, are encouraged to contact the Student Advisory Services to assist them with the requirements for the course they intend to choose.
+- It is strongly advisable that prospective students, including adult learners, contact the Student Advisory Services to assist them with the requirements for the course they intend to choose.

 Maltese as a requirement in 2022